pingcap/parser/docs/quickstart.md

 }
 ```

-Test it with
+Test the parser by running the following command:

 ```bash
 go run main.go
 ```

-You should get something like this:
+If the parser runs properly, you should get a result like this:

 ```
 &{{{{SELECT a, b FROM t}}} {[]} 0xc0000a1980 false 0xc00000e7a0 <nil> 0xc0000a19b0 <nil> <nil> [] <nil> <nil> none [] false false 0 <nil>}